 Net Present Value: Helping You Make an Investment Decision

 When it comes to purchasing a new piece of equipment, office space, or any other long-term asset, it can require a big investment.
 And it’s also a big decision; after all, you could be spending possibly tens or hundreds of thousands of dollars.

-A net present value calculation can help you make an informed decision by telling you if you can expect to get a positive return on your investment.
+A npv calculation can help you make an informed decision by telling you if you can expect to get a positive return on your investment.

 As described here, the calculation looks at the projected cash flows of the asset, finds the present value of those cash flows, and then subtracts the cost of the initial investment to determine the net present value.
 If the net present value is positive, you could be looking at a good investment.
 If it’s negative, you may want to reconsider, because investing in the asset could cause you to lose money.